 With builders, we recommend using ones accredited by the FMB (Federation of Master Builders), to help you avoid any rogues.
 And make sure you get a payment plan that has you in control, preferably with payment being released after agreed construction milestones have been completed.

 Shop around when it comes to professionals - you’ll be surprised by the pricing difference.
-At Resi, our prices start at £720 for our planning package, whereas we’ve heard of other architects charging as much as £5000!
+At Resi, our prices start at £720 for our planning package, whereas we’ve heard of other architectural design firms charging as much as £5000!

-Look into your permitted development rights: this is a scheme set up by the government that allows homeowners to extend without needing planning permission.
-The rules can get a little complex, so have an architect talk you through this.
+Look into your Permitted Development rights: this is a scheme set up by the government that allows homeowners to extend without needing planning permission.
+The rules can get a little complex, so have an architectural designer talk you through this.